modeai5176/CelesteAbode2/ENVIRONMENT_SETUP.md

 ## Setup Instructions

-### 1. Email Configuration
+### 1. Email Configuration (Gmail)
 - **EMAIL_USER**: Your Gmail address (e.g., yourname@gmail.com)
-- **EMAIL_PASS**: Your Gmail App Password (not your regular password)
+- **EMAIL_PASS**: Your Gmail App Password (16-character password, NOT your regular Gmail password)
-- **ADMIN_EMAIL**: Email where advisory session requests will be sent
+- **ADMIN_EMAIL**: Email where form submissions will be sent (usually same as EMAIL_USER)

 ### 2. Gmail App Password Setup
-1. Go to your Google Account settings
+1. Go to your Google Account settings: https://myaccount.google.com/
-2. Enable 2-Factor Authentication
+2. Enable 2-Factor Authentication (required for App Passwords)
-3. Go to Security → App passwords
+3. Go to Security → 2-Step Verification → App passwords
+4. Select "Mail" as the app and "Other" as the device
-4. Generate a new app password for "Mail"
+5. Generate a new 16-character app password
-5. Use this 16-character password as EMAIL_PASS
+6. Copy the 16-character password (no spaces) and use it as EMAIL_PASS
+7. **Important**: Use the App Password, NOT your regular Gmail password

 ### 3. Phone Number
 - Update PHONE_NUMBER with your business phone number